developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/setup/index.md

 -----

 ### Access SimulScan with DataWedge
 Before SimulScan can be used, at least one Template must be present on the device.
-DataWedge includes four generic templates, explained below, that might be adequate for some scenarios.
-For more advanced use-cases, Templates can be created from scratch [Using Template Builder](../templatebuilder/#usingtemplatebuilder) or downloaded from Zebra's library of [Pre-built Templates](../templates) and modified for individual use with Template Builder.
+DataWedge includes four generic templates that might be adequate for some scenarios (explained below).
+For more advanced use-cases, Templates can be created [Using Template Builder](../templatebuilder/#usingtemplatebuilder) or downloaded from Zebra's library of [Pre-built Templates](../templates) and modified with Template Builder.

 If using Templates already on the device, skip to the "Activate SimulScan" section.